This almost doesn't feel right. A one-listen review for an album?!

 13. "Driving Ms. Daisy"

-The second record I'm more 'meh' about.
-It's not that he can't execute this style, but when you have such incredible stuff this feels like a step back....and just as I type these words this beat turns into Dracula's alarm clock!
-Shit!
-Just in case you doubted that I was actually doing this in real time.
+Meh.
+It's not that Logic can't execute this style, but this feels like a step back....and just as I typed those words the beat turned into Dracula's alarm clock!
+Just in case you doubted that I was actually writing this in real time.
 He might have just won me over.
-I still think it's not the best approach for him (I much prefer those honest bars and rich instrumentals), but the man is so good at pure rapping it makes up for it.
+I still believe this isn't the best approach for him—I much prefer those honest bars and rich instrumentals—but the man is so good at purely rapping it doesn't matter.
 Even when I'm not as enthused, he still has me hanging on every bar.

-This song's been out for a hot minute so I have already heard it repeatedly, but I also haven't heard it in a while.
+This song's been out for a hot minute so I have already heard it, repeatedly, but I also haven't heard it in a while.
 Big Sean is the go-to labelmate guest feature, but his participation doesn't really add much.
-Honestly, it doesn't evoke the same emotion as these other stellar songs, but could that be because I've heard it before?
-I'll consider this separate from the whole album since it's a deluxe cut.
+Honestly, it doesn't evoke the same emotion as these other stellar songs.
+Could that be because I've heard it before?
+I'll consider this track separate from the whole album since it's a deluxe cut.
 In fact, these last three all have an asterisk.
 "Til The End" is the better place to end the album, but the more Logic the better right?

 Under Pressure (first listen) closing thoughts:

-I wish I could leave with some projections for where the album will eventually land in hip-hop history, but I can't.
-Not because the album isn't worthy of some serious discussion, I think it is and we will definitely have those conversations when the time comes, but because it wouldn't do this album justice.
-I can't tell you where it belongs in the best of the year discussion or how it will do in the first week of sales, but I can tell you with no doubts that I just listened to a whole album cover to cover (a rarity today) and all I want to do is go back and do it again.
+I can't tell you where Under Pressure belongs in the best of the year discussion or how it will perform in its first week, but I can tell you without a doubt that I just listened to a whole album, cover to cover, and all I want to do is go back and do it again.